snkzt/snkzt.github.io/posts/miniproject-tls-tcp-ip.md

+---
-## Internet data flow in small scale
+title: "Internet data flow in small scale"
+date: 2025-04-28
+layout: default
+---

 ## Internet
 A network of networks where computers communicate through a set of standardised protocols.